 Why do we Need a Coalition?

 In theory Canadians love Nature, but in practice most have a weak and conflicted relationship with the natural and urban outdoor spaces.
 This conflicted love negatively influences how Canadians create policy and allocate resources.
-The results are undermine our personal, economic, and environmental health.
+The results undermine our personal, economic, and environmental health.

 Sedentary behaviour: countries with outdoor-active cultures are twice as active as Canada.